Weymouth, Dorset: Writers

 Notable writers are associated with Weymouth and the area has influenced, and appears in, their work.
 Before he was a published author, Thomas Hardy worked for a Weymouth-based architect and he visited and stayed in the town on a number of occasions between 1869 and 1872.
 The novel Under the Greenwood Tree was partially written there.
-Many of his other works incorporate features of the town and surrounding area: in The Return of the Native, one character describes Weymouth as a place where, "out of every ten folk you meet nine of ’em in love".
-The esplanade, Gloucester Lodge Hotel and Old Rooms feature in Hardy's The Trumpet-Major (1880); the town was renamed "Budmouth" in the 1895 edition, to bring the novel within fictional ‘Wessex’, and Chesil Bank is referred to in The Well-Beloved (1897).
+Many of his other works incorporate features of the town and surrounding area: in The Return of the Native, one character describes Weymouth as a place where, "out of every ten folk you meet nine of 'em in love".
+The esplanade, Gloucester Lodge Hotel and Old Rooms feature in Hardy's The Trumpet-Major (1880); the town was renamed "Budmouth" in the 1895 edition, to bring the novel within fictional 'Wessex', and Chesil Bank is referred to in The Well-Beloved (1897).

 John Cowper Powys's novel Weymouth Sands (1934) is set in Weymouth, where the writer "...was more at home than anywhere else in the world".
 Powys's paternal grandmother lived in Weymouth and the family lived in nearby Dorchester from 1880 to 1885.
 When Powys died in 1963, he was cremated and his ashes dispersed on the water around Chesil Bank.

 Joseph Drew, businessman and owner of the local newspaper The Southern Times, lived and worked in Weymouth.
 He wrote the historical novel The Poisoned Cup, "a quaint tale of old Weymouth and Sandsfoot Castle" in 1876.

 The novelist Gerald Basil Edwards spent the last years of his life in Weymouth.
 In nearby Upwey, he met the art student Edward Chaney, who encouraged him to complete The Book of Ebenezer Le Page.

 Others

 The architect Sir Christopher Wren was the Member of Parliament for Weymouth in 1702, and controlled nearby Portland's quarries from 1675 to 1717.
-He designed St Paul's Cathedral and had it built from the famous Portland Stone.
+He designed St Paul's Cathedral and had it built from the famous Portland stone.
 The famous artist, Sir James Thornhill was chosen to decorate the interior.
 He was born in Weymouth at the White Hart public house in Melcombe Regis and also served as the town's MP, in 1722.

-When HMS Marlborough sailed into Algeciras Bay in April 1781, to relieve Gibraltar during the Great Siege, she was carrying aboard two natives of Weymouth; the captain, Taylor Penny and a midshipman called Joseph Spear.
+When HMS Marlborough sailed into Algeciras Bay in April 1781, to relieve Gibraltar during the Great Siege, she was carrying aboard two natives of Weymouth: the captain, Taylor Penny and a midshipman called Joseph Spear.
 They were both still aboard in 1782, when Marlborough led the line at the Battle of the Saintes.
 Taylor became mayor of Weymouth in 1785 while Spear went on to become a Royal Navy captain in 1809, commanding HMS Royal Sovereign and HMS Temeraire.

 Thomas Fowell Buxton, a social reformer and abolitionist, was Weymouth's MP from 1818 to 1835.
-Buxton was the leader of the slavery abolition movement in the British House of Commons after William Wilberforce retired in 1825.
+Buxton was the leader of the slavery abolition movement in the House of Commons after William Wilberforce retired in 1825.
 The town's main route to the Isle of Portland is named after him.
 It runs past Belfield House, his former Weymouth home.